Divided power structure: Definition

 For convenience of notation, $\gamma_n(x)$ is often written as $x^{[n]}$ when it is clear what divided power structure is meant.

 The term divided power ideal refers to an ideal with a given divided power structure, and divided power ring refers to a ring with a given ideal with divided power structure.

-Homomorphisms of divided power algebras are ring homomorphisms that respects the divided power structure on its source and target.
+Homomorphisms of divided power algebras are ring homomorphisms that respect the divided power structure on its source and target.